-EMPLOYER ADVANCE/RETIRED RESERVES represent the total accumulated employer contributions for future retirement payments to current active and vested terminated members and the total accumulated transfers from Active Member Reserves and investment earnings, less payments to retirees and transfers to the DROP Reserve.
-Additions include contributions from the employer, transfers from Active Member Reserves and investment earnings; deductions include payments to retirees and transfers to the DROP Reserve.
+EMPLOYER ADVANCE/RETIRED RESERVES represent the total accumulated employer contributions for future retirement payments to current active and vested terminated members and the total accumulated transfers from Active Member Reserves and investment earnings, less payments to retirees and transfers to the DROP Reserves.
+Additions include contributions from the employer, transfers from Active Member Reserves and investment earnings; deductions include payments to retirees and transfers to the DROP Reserves.

-DEFERRED RETIREMENT OPTION PROGRAM (DROP) RESERVE represents funds reserved for Deferred Retirement Option Benefits accumulated by members and retirees.
+DEFERRED RETIREMENT OPTION PROGRAM (DROP) RESERVES represent funds reserved for Deferred Retirement Option Benefits accumulated by members and retirees.

-POST RETIREMENT SUPPLEMENTAL BENEFIT (PRSB) RESERVE represents surplus earnings that have been allocated but not distributed to eligible retirees in accordance with the City of Fresno Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
+POST RETIREMENT SUPPLEMENTAL BENEFIT (PRSB) RESERVES represent surplus earnings that have been allocated but not distributed to eligible retirees in accordance with the City of Fresno Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
 The PRSB Reserve Account was exhausted at the end of calendar year 2013.

-CITY SURPLUS RESERVE represents surplus earnings that have been allocated but not used as a reduction to offset or eliminate the City's pension contributions in accordance with the conditions and requirements of Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
-The City Surplus Reserve

-Account balance was negative for the fiscal year 2023, and positive for the fiscal year 2022 due to the differences between the actual and estimated surplus allocation for the City for offsetting the City's contributions for those years.
+CITY SURPLUS RESERVES represent surplus earnings that have been allocated but not used as a reduction to offset or eliminate the City's pension contributions in accordance with the conditions and requirements of Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
+The City Surplus Reserves account balance was negative for both the fiscal year 2024, and the fiscal year 2023 due to the differences between the actual and estimated surplus allocation for the City for offsetting the City's contributions for those years.